Immigration Documents: After you Arrive

 Apply for a Temporary Resident Visa

-If you do need a TRV and are planning a trip outside Canada, you should apply for a new TRV from within Canada before you leave.
-Processing times may be very lengthy at peak holiday times such as summer and Christmas, so allow yourself plenty of time.
+If you do need a TRV and are planning a trip outside Canada, you should apply for a new TRV from within Canada before you leave providing you are eligible to do so.
+Visit the IRCC website for more information about who is eligible to apply for a new TRV from inside Canada.
+Application processing times may be lengthy at peak holiday times such as summer and Christmas, so allow yourself plenty of time.

 Temporary resident visa (TRV) instruction guides: